Operations Team

 Kali is a settler of mixed European and Ashkenazi Jewish descent who has spent most of her life on the unceded lands of the WSÁNEĆ, lək̓ʷəŋən and Kʼómoks peoples.
 She completed her Bachelor of Arts in Anthropology with a Minor in Indigenous Studies at the University of Victoria.
 Her academic interests include Indigenous health, education and governance, as well as food sovereignty and self-determination.
 Kali appreciates the opportunity to work with the BC NEIHR and continue her learning journey.

-Currently, Kali is the Administrative Assistant of the BC NEIHR, residing as an uninvited guest on on the ancestral and unceded lands of the Quw’utsun / Cowichan Tribes, whose living language is Hul’q’umi’num.
+Currently, Kali is the Administrative Assistant of the BC NEIHR, residing as an uninvited guest on the ancestral and unceded lands of the Quw’utsun / Cowichan Tribes, whose living language is Hul’q’umi’num.